Serendipity (film): Plot

 At the Waldorf Astoria, Sara and Eve encounter Halley headed to the wedding rehearsal.
 Halley invites Eve to join her since they were friends in college, but Sara declines.
 Outside their room, she finds an apologetic Lars.

 At the rehearsal, Jonathan's distracted demeanor frustrates Halley, who pleads with him to focus on the wedding.
 Halley then gives him Sara's old copy of Love in the Time of Cholera as a wedding gift.
 Jonathan and Dean use Sara's phone number to obtain her address and fly to San Francisco.
 Once there, they see Sara's sister and her boyfriend having sex and assume it is Sara in a happy relationship.
 Dean helps Jonathan realize that he should not marry Halley while Sara decides to end her engagement to Lars.

-The next day, Sara finds the five-dollar bill with Jonathan's number on it, having gotten hers and Eve's wallets mixed up.
+The next day, as her flight home is about to depart, Sara finds the five-dollar bill with Jonathan's number on it, having gotten hers and Eve's wallets mixed up.
 After obtaining his address and being told by the building superintendent of his wedding at the Waldorf, Sara hurries there and is relieved to find the ceremony has been canceled.

 Dean reassures Jonathan that he did the right thing and vows to be more spontaneous in his own marriage, which has been on the rocks.
 Jonathan wanders to the same ice skating rink where he spent part of his evening with Sara seven years earlier and finds a leather jacket on a bench.
 As it begins to snow, he lies on his back in the middle of the rink with the jacket as a pillow next to one of the pair of gloves.
 When the matching glove lands on his chest, he sits up and finds Sara watching him, having come to claim her jacket.
 They introduce themselves and finally share a kiss.
 Some time later, they celebrate their anniversary at Bloomingdale's in front of the display of gloves where they met.